 Will elementary students be charged for lost or damaged supplies?

 Yes, students will be responsible to pay for or replace items they have lost or damaged.

-Can 6th graders included in the Middle School program with 7th and 8th graders be charged textbook fees?
+Can 6th graders included in the Middle School program with 7th and 8th graders be charged fees?